UT Arlington Mavericks: Baseball

 The baseball team plays at Clay Gould Ballpark, located at the southwestern edge of the UT Arlington campus.
 The inaugural season was in 1969.
 Highlights include Southland Conference regular season championships in 1990 and 1992 along with tournament championships in 2001, 2006 and 2012.
 The team also won a share of the 2013 Western Athletic Conference regular season title and their first outright divisional Sun Belt Conference regular season title in 2017.

+Despite the Mavericks winning a minimum of 30 games in the 1980s and sporting a total winning percentage of.587, UTA could not get past the Lamar Cardinals (4) nor the Louisiana Tech Bulldogs (3) and enter the NCAA Tournament.
+Three seasons after those two teams left, UTA entered the tournament for the first time in 1990, the first of five times the Mavericks would enter the postseason.
+UTA lost by one run to the top seeded Texas Longhorns.
+The Mavericks went 0–2 in 1992, losing to Creighton and the Longhorns again.
+In 2001, UTA sandwiched two losses to Rice around a 7–6 victory over the Houston Cougars.
+That win to date is the sole postseason win for the Maverick program.
+In 2006, The Mavericks experienced a 10 inning 6–5 loss to North Carolina State.
+In 2012, UTA earned their highest seed in the current format at three and played in the Waco Regional, going 0–2.
+The current 12 season drought is the longest period between NCAA tournaments in program history.

 Volleyball

 The first season for volleyball at UT Arlington was in 1973.
 The volleyball team appeared in the national rankings in the 1970s during their time in the AIAW and towards the end of the 1980s in the NCAA.
 They advanced to the NCAA Division I Volleyball Final Four in 1989.
 UT Arlington is one of only three institutions in Texas to ever reach the NCAA Division I Volleyball Final Four.

-The team has won 12 Southland Conference regular season championships, including the first 9 from 1982 to 1990 as well as 10 Southland Tournament crowns.
+The team won 12 Southland Conference regular season championships, including the first 9 from 1982 to 1990 as well as 10 Southland Tournament crowns.
+In 2024, the team won their first WAC championship.
 They have appeared in 16 AIAW National and NCAA Tournaments.
+The team has secured seven NCAA tournament victories.
+The Mavericks ended the longest NCAA Tournament drought in program history by winning the 2024 WAC tournament.
+The previous appearance was in 2002.